Epiousion: "For the future"

 Beyond the literal meaning, this translation can also be read in an eschatological context: "the petition for an anticipation of the world to come."
 Others see tomorrow being referenced to the end times and the bread that of the messianic feast.
 Raymond Brown argues that all the other phrases of the Lord's Prayer are eschatological, so it would be incongruous for this phrase to be speaking prosaically about bread for eating.
-Eduard Schweizer, a Swiss New Testament scholar and theologian, disagrees.
+Eduard Schweizer, a Swiss protestant New Testament scholar and theologian, disagrees.
 Humble bread was not traditionally presented as part of the messianic feast and the prosaic need for bread to survive would have been a universal sentiment of Jesus' followers.

 The Catholic theologian Brant Pitre acknowledges the "for the future'" interpretation is held by a majority of scholars, but criticizes it for lacking support among ancient Christian interpreters.
 Pitre also cites that an adjectival form for "tomorrow" exists in ancient Greek, αὔριον in Matthew 6:34, and could have been used instead of the one-time-use ἐπιούσιον.

 Another potential issue with a "for the future" translation is it seems to contradict Matthew 6:31, where only a few verses later Jesus tells his followers not to worry about food, that God will take care of such needs.
 W.D.
-Davies, a Welsh Congregationalist scholar, and Dale Allison, an American New Testament scholar, however, do not see a contradiction.
-Matthew 6:34 tells one not to be anxious about such needs.
-That a pious person asks God in prayer for these needs to be filled, may rather be why there is no need to worry.
+Davies, a Welsh Congregationalist scholar, and Dale Allison, an American New Testament scholar, however, do not see a contradiction: Matthew 6:34 tells one not to be anxious about such needs: that a pious person asks God in prayer for these needs to be filled, may rather be why there is no need to worry.

-Doesn't run out
+"Doesn't run out"

 Kenneth E. Bailey, a professor of theology and linguistics, proposed "give us today the bread that doesn't run out" as the correct translation.

 The Syriac versions of the Bible were some of the first translations of the Gospels from the Greek into another language.
 Syriac is also close to Jesus' own Aramaic, and the translators close in time and language to Jesus should thus have had considerable insight into his original meanings.
 In Syriac epiousion is translated as ameno, meaning lasting, perpetual, constant, trustworthy, never-ceasing, never-ending, or always.

-Estate
+"Estate"

 Lutheran scholar Douglas E. Oakman suggests "give us today bread in abundance" as another translation.
 He notes that in the contemporary literature ousia can mean substance, but it also has a concrete meaning of a large, substantial, estate.
 Thus as a cognate of the word periousios, epiousion could refer to plentiful or abundant bread.

 Oakman also notes contemporary sources that translate ousia as the royal or imperial estate and proposes that the verse could originally have meant "give us the royal bread ration for today."

-That belongs to it
+"That belongs to it"

-Davies and Allison state that the verse has also been translated as "give us this day the bread that belongs to it," though they concede that this expression is little recognized by modern scholars.
+Davies and Allison state that the verse has also been translated as "give us this day the bread that belongs to it", though they concede that this expression is little recognized by modern scholars.